bangstk/MPK2_Plus_for_Ableton/README.md

 https://github.com/gluon/AbletonLive10.1_MIDIRemoteScripts

 All of my code was written using the MIDI Control Scripts from there as a reference for how the Ableton _Framework works.

+# Help me out!
+I'm not yet a great performer, so I am seeking feedback from anyone who has any ideas on what could help their workflow if it is not listed above.
+Feel free to make suggestions in the Issues tab.

+I have ideas for mapping the MPK225 well for extra functionality, but I do not have one to test with.
+If anyone has one and is willing to be a guinea pig, contact me and I will get this script running on MPK225 in short order.